 Column (b).
-State the relationship between the interested person and the organization.
+Enter the relationship between the interested person and the organization.
 For example:

-- Key employee of the organization, - Family member of Freda Jones, former director,
+• Key employee of the organization,

+- Family member of Freda Jones, - former director,

-- Entity more than 35% owned by (1) Freda Jones, former director, and (2) Lisa Lee, President, or - Partnership more than 5% owned by Freda Jones, former director.
+• Entity more than 35% owned by (1) Freda Jones, former director, and (2) Lisa Lee, President, or

+• Partnership more than 5% owned by Freda Jones, former director.

 Column (c).
 The dollar amount of the transaction is the cash or fair market value of other assets and services provided by the organization during the tax year, net of reimbursement of expenses.
+For joint ventures with interested persons, report the total amount invested by the organization in the joint venture as of the end of the organization's tax year, whether or not the organization invested any part of the amount during the tax year.